 - A Lazy Susan from your favourite furniture store

-- A Bare Conductive Touch Board set to onboard MIDI mode (plus a bit of custom code for the distance sensor and lights)
+- A Bare Conductive Touch Board set to onboard MIDI mode (plus a bit of custom code for the distance sensor, lights, and added bass notes)

 - Several NeoPixels connected to pins on the Touch Board to generate coloured lights